 The longer your dog can sit and the further away you can get from them, the better.
 Once they’ve really got the hang of it, you should be able to leave the room or their sight and they’ll stay until they’ve been released.

-Practice it: ‘Luring’ is the easiest way to get your dog into a lying-down position.
+‘Luring’ is the easiest way to get your dog into a lying-down position.
 When they are sitting, hold a treat in front of their nose and move it downwards towards their chest and the floor while saying “Down”.
 Give them the treat when they shuffle down into a lying position!

 Just like the ‘sit’ command, the most common way for this to go wrong is if you don’t keep the treat close enough to your dog.
 If you start moving the treat away from their chest, they’re going to creep forward to try and get it and now you’ve just taught your dog to follow food!

 You’ve heard the old saying ‘following one's nose’ - this is actually referring to dogs.
 Keep the treat close to their chest and their nose will have to go down and if their nose goes down, so will the rest of them.